-As we move through the next three years to 2018 it is intended to continue our project with a range of events to include, drama, film, exhibitions, talks, and the creation of a footpath trail that will hopefully act as a lasting legacy and fitting commemoration to the sacrifices of our forbears.
-The trail will take you past the houses where those who went to war lived with a descriptive blue plaque either on the house or close by.
-The group will be seeking funding through grants from the Heritage Lottery Fund and others as well as local fundraising.
+Throughout the World War One Centenary "Lights Out Trefonen" delivered a series of events including, drama, film, exhibitions, talks and re-enactments.
+The group has also with the support of the local P3 group created a series of four footpath trails that will hopefully act as a lasting legacy and fitting commemoration to the sacrifices of our forbears.
+The trails take you past the houses where those who went to war lived with a descriptive blue plaque either on the house or close by.

 British Prisoner of War 1918

 We have also provided a database on this website with information relating to those who went to war and were killed from local area and the impact the First World War had on our small community.

 If you are interested in any of the information or require any help with research into a family members role in WW1 you can contact-

 The group is a member of the “Centenary Partnership” (This partnership is led by the Imperial War Museum and is a growing collaboration of over 3,000 organizations from 50 different countries planning to mark the First World War Centenary.
 The partnership supports and promotes its members work and provides a wide range of information and resources)

 The use of IWM and Crown owned images used on the Lights Out Trefonen web pages is done so with the kind permission of IWM and are not available for reproduction.